joecare99/CSharp/CSharpBible/Patterns_Tutorial/ReadMe.md

 * The class can register itself to get notified when the value is changed.
 This class now is an *Observer* to that value.
 The class that contains/emits the value is called *Subject*.

+## Lession 3: Factory
+A Factory is a class that emits/creates other classes

+## Lession 4: Chain of Responsibility
+A chain of responibility connects several classes (usually with the same interface) to handle a request together.

+## Lession 5: Iterator pattern
+With the Iterator-pattern the client can read the elements of a data-structure independent from its structure.

+## Lession 6: Adapter

+## Lession 7: